vdbrink/vdbrink.github.io/desk/office_room_decoration.md

 ## Collecting the materials

-With my [created virtual room design](desk_setup_hardware#virtual-room-design), I went looking for matching real life products and materials to realize the photo idea to reality.
+With my [virtual room design](desk_setup_hardware#virtual-room-design) in hand, I went looking for real products and materials that matched the concept.
-This isn't 1-on-1 possible because you depend on which products are available on the market.
+A 1-to-1 match isn't always possible since you're limited to what's actually available on the market.

 <img src="images/laminate.jpg" alt="walnut color" style="margin-left:15px;float:right" width="150px">
-If you want to use different products but made from one kind of wood, in my case walnut, they must match colors as much as possible.
+When combining different products in the same wood tone, walnut, in my case, the colors need to match as closely as possible.
-An online product photo can really mislead how it looks in real life.
-A small difference in light color can change the look already.
+Online product photos can be misleading; even a slight difference in tone can change the entire look in real life.
-For this reason, I wanted to buy as much product in a physical store, so I can compare the colors myself.
+For that reason, I wanted to buy as many items as possible from a physical store so I could compare colors directly.
-The first and one big thing I bought online was my desk top.
+The first big item I ordered online was the desk surface.
-Based on the color of it, I went shopping for the other big parts like the floor and acoustic panels.
+Using its color as a reference, I then went shopping for the other major pieces, like the floor and acoustic panels.

-I bought also already a small wooden drink coaster which match exactly the color and motif of my desk.
+I had already bought online a small wooden drink coaster that luckily matched the desk's color and grain pattern exactly.
-This was more manageable to take to the store to use as reference instead of taking the complete desk top with me :)
+It was much easier to bring that to stores as a color reference than lugging the entire desk top around.

-For the floor, I visited a few local stores and compared my coaster to different floors.
+For the floor, I visited a few local stores and compared the coaster against different laminate options.
-When I hold it at different angles, the color looks already different, so this was a good choice to take some material to compare.
+Holding it at different angles showed how much the color can shift, which confirmed that having a physical sample was the right call.
-At one store I found a perfect match, and there they had also skirting boards in the matching color.
+At one store I found a perfect match, and they also sell skirting boards in the same color.

-The stores I was visiting they had only a few basic light and dark wood wall panels.
+The wall panels were more difficult to find, the stores I visited only sold a few basic light and dark wood options.
-They didn't match exactly, but one was good enough.
+None matched exactly, but one was close enough.

-Also, for the dark green paint, it was hard to choose, how it will look like for real.
+Choosing the dark green paint was also challenging since it's hard to judge how a color will truly look on a wall.
-I found online a color I liked, and on that site they had many <a href="https://www.karwei.nl/assortiment/histor-perfect-finish-muurverf-mat-still-searching-2-5-liter/p/B155557#reviews" target="_blank">customers photos</a> who used that same paint.
+I found a shade I liked online, and the product page had many <a href="https://www.karwei.nl/assortiment/histor-perfect-finish-muurverf-mat-still-searching-2-5-liter/p/B155557#reviews" target="_blank">customer photos</a> showing that exact paint in real rooms, which gave a much better sense of the final result.
-Which gives a good impression how it will look like.

 ---